 So how do you make sure you find your brand advocates and engage them while they are actively focused on your brand?

-Lay out your buyer’s journey and look at all the touch points where you have opportunities to interact with your brand advocates.
+Imagine your buyer’s journey and look at all the touchpoints where you have opportunities to interact with potential brand advocates.

 Then put processes in place to make sure it happens.

-The arcade should look at all interactions a customer has while they are in the building, as well as online and then highlight the opportunities that exist.
+The arcade should have looked at all interactions a customer might have while they are in the building and on their online channels and then highlight the opportunities that exist.

-From there they can look at each opportunity and outline a system to connect with and engage the potential brand advocate.
+From there, they had the opportunity to review each situation and outline a process to connect with and engage the potential brand advocate.

-Where are some surprise places you or your clients have discovered brand advocates?
+Where are some of the surprising places you or your clients have discovered brand advocates?